hugofolloni/hugofolloni/README.md

 ### Hi there 👋, my name is Hugo Folloni
 #### I am a front-end developer.
 I'm a Computer Science student at UFRJ ([Universidade Federal do Rio de Janeiro](https://en.wikipedia.org/wiki/Federal_University_of_Rio_de_Janeiro)), Brazil.
-Always trying to improve, currently looking for an opportunity to grow as a professional.

 ### Languages and Tools: